ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.6.1 =
+* Fix for a fatal bug in 3.5.6.

+= 3.5.6 =
+* Relevanssi admin page had a vulnerability that allowed SQL injection attacks.
+That is now fixed.
+* Relevanssi didn't like to highlight search terms that are followed by a ?, an ! or an apostrophe.
+* New filter: `relevanssi_ok_to_log` lets you control whether search queries are logged or not.

 = 3.5.5 =
 * 500 errors caused by arrays in custom fields should be gone now.